-At a global scale, basking sharks are listed as vulnerable on the IUCN’s Red List in 2007 and endangered in the Northeast Atlantic and North Pacific.
+At a global scale, basking sharks are listed as vulnerable on the IUCN’s Red List in 2007; in 2019, they were reclassified as endangered.
 In 2002 the basking shark was successfully proposed as an addition to Appendix II of CITES by the UK and Australian governments.
 They are also covered under CMS Appendix I and II and Annex I of the United Nations Convention on the Law of the Sea (UNCLOS).

 Sustainable mortality and by-catch rates have been calculated by Canadian researchers which show that the current by- catch in the Atlantic Canada region is above calculated sustainable mortality in the species.
 Consequently, the localised basking shark population is estimated to be on a negative trend (CSAS 2008).
 European and West African by catch reports also suggest that due to offshore target fishing (particularly by deep sea gillnets), total allowable catch (TAC) levels and by-catch are currently too high and under-regulated to enable sustainable shark populations in the eastern Atlantic (Berrow, 1994, Pauly, 2002, Lack & Sant, 2008, OCEANA, 2007).